 Similar to steel, aluminum is popular for its use in many different sectors.
 However, aluminum’s resistance to corrosion and lightweight set it apart.
 Generally, aluminum is 2.5 times less dense than steel and is less prone to fracture during CNC machining.

-Common aluminum alloys that find application in CNC machining include the 2024, 6061, and 7075.
+Common aluminum alloys that find application in CNC machining metal include the 2024, 6061, and 7075.
 There are also uncommon aluminum alloys used for CNC machining, including 3003 and 5052.

 Brass